Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Experimental Setup

+The proposed methods were compared with several vanilla and state-of-the-art hierarchical MF methods to demonstrate their effectiveness.
+In rating prediction (i.e., explicit feedback) tasks, we used three baselines: MF~\cite{2009aug_y.koren}, IHSR~\cite{2015jul_s.wang,2018jun_s.wang}, and eTREE~\cite{2021may_f.almutairi} for the proposed HMF.
+In ranking prediction (i.e., implicit feedback) tasks, we compared BPR-HMF with three baselines: BPR-MF~\cite{2009jun.s.rendle}, NeuMF~\cite{2017apr_x.he}, ProtoMF~\cite{2022nov_a.melchiorre}.
 All methods had certain hyperparameters.
 The number of embedding dimensions for all methods was fixed at 20, and the other parameters were tuned in the validation set using a grid search.
 Table \ref{tab:hyperparameter-setting} lists the details of the grid search range setting for each method.
-For fairness, all the methods were compared with a depth one, except for eTREE, for which the hyperparameter settings are publicly available.
+For the sake of fairness, all the methods were compared with a depth one, except for eTREE, for which the hyperparameter settings are publicly available.
 For the gradient descent methods, AdamW~\cite{2019jan_i.loshchilov} was used as the optimizer and weight decay was used instead of the model parameter regularization term.